Kapil-Sunil-Bhatia/Virtual-Lab-of-Operating-System/Readme.md

 # 💻 Virtual Lab of Operating Systems
+Live link: vlabcomp.kjsieit.in
 ## 🔍 Overview

 The **Virtual Lab of Operating Systems** is a user-friendly web-based platform designed to help students and faculty understand key OS concepts through interactive simulations.
 It covers essential algorithms like Process Scheduling, Banker's Algorithm, Disk Scheduling, and Process Synchronization.